Railway Backend Deployment: What Developers Should Know

 • Redis

-But here's the clever part.
+But here’s the clever part.
 Railway automatically generates connection strings and injects them as environment variables.
 No manual configuration needed.
+With internal networking and variable sharing, services within your deployment environment securely communicate and seamlessly share environment variables for easy configuration and secure interactions.

 For a PostgreSQL database, Railway provides: